s3rvac/vim-syntax-redminewiki/README.md

 cd ~/.vim/bundle
 git clone git://github.com/s3rvac/vim-syntax-redminewiki.git
 ```
-If you do not want to use pathogen, you can install the syntax file by copying
+If you do not want to use pathogen, you can install the syntax file manually by
-the `syntax/redminewiki.vim` file to your `~/.vim/syntax` directory (if the
+copying the `syntax/redminewiki.vim` file to your `~/.vim/syntax` directory (if
-directory does not exist, create it).
+that directory does not exist, create it).

 Usage
 =====

-When you edit a Redmine wiki page in Vim, use `:set ft=redminewiki` to choose
+When you edit a Redmine wiki page in Vim, use `:set ft=redminewiki` to select
 the Redmine wiki highlighting (make sure that you have enabled syntax
 highlighting).
 Alternatively, you can put something like this into your
 `.vimrc`: